Development of the New Testament canon: Early collections

-In his Easter letter of 367, Athanasius, Bishop of Alexandria, gave a list of the books that form the modern twenty-seven-book canon under the name "New Testament"; he used the word "canonized" (κανονιζόμενα kanonizomena) in regard to them.
+In his Easter letter of 367, Athanasius, Bishop of Alexandria, gave a list of the books that form the modern twenty-seven-book canon under the name "New Testament", and was the first to use the word "canonized" (κανονιζόμενα kanonizomena) in regard to them.
 The first council that accepted the present canon of the New Testament may have been the Synod of Hippo Regius in North Africa (393).
 A brief summary of the acts was read at and accepted by the Councils of Carthage in 397 and 419.
 These councils were under the authority of St. Augustine, who regarded the canon as already closed.
 Pope Damasus I's Council of Rome in 382, if the Decretum Gelasianum is correctly associated with it, issued a biblical canon identical to that mentioned above, or, if not, the list is at least a 6th-century compilation.
 Likewise, Damasus' commissioning of the Latin Vulgate edition of the Bible, c.
 383, was instrumental in the fixation of the canon in the West.
 In c.
 405, Pope Innocent I sent a list of the sacred books to a Gallic bishop, Exsuperius of Toulouse.
 Christian scholars assert that, when these bishops and councils spoke on the matter, however, they were not defining something new but instead "were ratifying what had already become the mind of the Church."

 Thus, some claim that, from the 4th century, there existed unanimity in the West concerning the New Testament canon, and that, by the 5th century, the Eastern Church, with a few exceptions, had come to accept the Book of Revelation and thus had come into harmony on the matter of the canon.